 Consider what you’re investing in

 Investing is about more than just looking at performance charts and picking investments that have gone up the most.
 The truly savvy investor understands what’s behind those numbers.
 Do you believe in the organization or asset you’re investing in?
-People in the early 1980s who believed the personal computer would be a blockbuster success did very well if that understanding caused them to buy Microsoft stock.
+In the early 1980s, those who believed personal computers would boom, and bought Microsoft stock because of it, did very well.

-On the other hand, many who only looked at the meteoric gains of cryptocurrencies, and then invested without understanding exactly what cryptocurrencies are, found themselves quite despondent when crypto recently collapsed!
-Clearly, an understanding of the real-world factors underlying the assets in which you invest is vital, and that can only come about by carefully researching the companies behind those assets.
+On the other hand, many chased the meteoric gains of cryptocurrencies without understanding them.
+They were quite despondent when crypto recently collapsed!
+Understanding of the real-world factors behind your investments is crucial.
+That insight only comes from researching the companies behind the assets.

 Get Professional Help